ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ### Per-block processing

-Below are the processing steps that happen at every `block`.
+Below are the processing steps that happen at every `block` except the genesis block.

 #### Block header